varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/probability-random-variables.md

 The answer is a random variable; random variables are mappings from events to numbers, these numbers are probabilities.

 ### Expectation of discrete random variables
-It is often helpful to extract essential parameters such as the mean or standard deviation of the return when analyzing financial data.
-If we hypothesize that markets are random, then the values for these parameters can be estimated from the random prices observed in the market.
+It is often helpful to extract essential parameters such as the mean, standard deviation, or other quantities of interest from financial data sets.
+However, we have hypothesized that markets are random; thus, its not clear how we can compute parameters of interest from data.

+Let’s focus on the simplest quantity, the mean (more generally called the expectation).
 Let the price of some asset, e.g., `XYZ,` stock price, be a discrete random variable denoted by $X$.
-Then expectation is the mean of the random variable $X$.
+Then expectation (mean) of the price of `XYZ` is:

 ````{prf:definition} Expectation
 :label: defn-expectation